 By Kimaya Singh

+Is Yoga for depression a myth?
 Anyone who has been caught in the pit of depression knows that it can be a challenge to climb out of.
-Yoga has many known health benefits and now you can add anti-depressant to the list.
+Finding professional counseling is the best course of action.
+Along with counseling, there are adjunct options to help a person cope.
+Yoga has many known health benefits and now you can add reduces depression to the list.
 Here are five ways that yoga helps boost depressive moods and contribute to mental wellness.

 Tame the Stress Lion